Guides Lifting Straps Training Equipment

 The heavier you lift, the harder it gets to have a firm grip on the bar.
 This is where lifting straps come into the mix.

-The difference between figure 8 straps and closed-loop straps is their shape, grip, and degree of comfort that they offer.
+The difference between figure 8 straps and lasso straps is their shape, grip, and degree of comfort that they offer.
 The figure 8 straps are shaped like the number ‘8’, and do not come with a velcro adjustment.

 Figure 8 Straps vs Normal Straps

-What Are Figure 8 Straps And Normal Straps?
+What Are Figure 8 Straps and Normal Straps?

 Figure 8 Lifting Straps vs Normal Straps: Which One is Perfect for You?